Igigog/anomaly-modding-book/src/reference/crash-list/line-60.md

 [error]Description   : assertion failed
 ```

-- Clarification: Not supported version of the [Evaluation Function Contructor](../../modding-tools/ai/evaluation-function-constructor.md)
+- Clarification: Not supported [*.efd](../file-formats/ai/efd.md) file version

 - Error fixing:
-  - The [*.efd](../file-formats/ai/efd.md) file must be generated with a supported version of the Evaluation Function Contructor
+  - The *.efd file must be generated with a supported version of the Evaluation Function Contructor